 COMICS can be in black in white or color and should be submitted as PDFs.

 TRANSLATIONS are strongly encouraged.
 In your cover letter, please include the language you’re translating from and whether you’ve been in contact with the original author.

-We’ll only consider one submission per author at a time, and will delete multiple submissions without reading them.
+We’ll only consider one submission per author at a time–that’s per author, not per genre.
+Submit ONE total submission.
 Please decide what you’d like us to read most, submit that, and wait for a response before submitting additional work.
+If you submit multiple submissions, we will delete them without reading them.
 Submitted work should be previously unpublished in English.
 Work simultaneously submitted elsewhere will be considered, but we ask that you withdraw the work immediately if it is accepted (and congratulations, by the way).

 We pay our contributors as much as we can depending on available funds.
 We believe your work has incredible value.